omniV1/CST-321/README.md

 # Welcome to CST-321 Assignments Repository

-This repository contains assignments and examples for CST-321 course, providing a practical approach to learning C programming, synchronization, and thread management.
+This repository contains assignments and examples for CST-321 course.

 ## Directory Structure